Prag8855/aab/content/guides/legal-insurance.md

 To choose legal insurance:

 1. **Talk to an insurance broker**
     An independent insurance broker can help you pick the best insurance from multiple companies.
 Their help is free, because they are paid by commission.
-[Muffin](/out/muffin-rechtsschutz) is an English-speaking insurance broker in Berlin.
 2. **Use a comparison website**
     [Tarifcheck](/out/tarifcheck-rechtsschutz) helps you compare insurances.
 It's only in German.
 3. **Read your insurance policy**